Portnahaven Parish Church, Islay

 Local lore has it that one door is used by Portnahaven residents exclusively, the other door by residents of the nearby village of Port Wemyss.
 Another Parliamentary kirk was built at the Oa (now ruinous) and a Parliamentary manse was built for Kilmeny Parish Church, which was reordered internally at the same time along the same lines as the other two churches.

-Portnahaven is linked with St Kiaran’s, near Port Charlotte, St John’s, in Port Ellen, Kilarrow (The Round Church), in Bowmore, Kilmeny Parish Church, near Ballygrant, and Jura Parish Church into a single Islay and Jura Churches Parish.
-Portnahaven and Kilmeny are earmarked for closure in the near future.
+In recent years Portnahaven was linked with other Church of Scotland congregations on Islay and Jura – St Kiaran’s, near Port Charlotte, St John’s, in Port Ellen, Kilarrow (The Round Church), in Bowmore, Kilmeny Parish Church, near Ballygrant, and Jura Parish Church, into a single Islay and Jura Churches Parish.
+During a period of rationalisation of church buildings by the denomination, Portnahaven and Kilmeny were earmarked for closure.

 Services